 AOP Business Privacy Policy

-This privacy policy sets out how Carmichael Photography collects, uses, stores and protects any information that you give to us when you use www.carmichaelphotograph.comthis website.
+This privacy policy sets out how Carmichael Photography collects, uses, stores and protects any information that you give to us when you use the website at www.carmichaelphotograph.com (“this website”).

+This website is hosted by [insert hosting provider details] and supported by [insert web developer/design company/support details]

 We are committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information from which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy policy statement and with the requirements laid down by law in the Data Protection Act (DPA) 1998, The Privacy and Electronic Communications (EC Directive) Regulations (PECR) 2003 and the new General Data Protection Regulation (GDPR) 2018.
-Carmichael Photography
+Carmichael Photography is the data controller and responsible for your personal data (“we” “us” “our” in this privacy notice].
+Our contact details are set out below.

 We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from 19/09/2022.